Nanoscale laser flash measurements of diffuson transport in amorphous Ge and Si: Introduction

 \\ The aim of the present study is to shed light on the heat transport mechanisms of amorphous Ge and amorphous Si thin films with nanoscale laser flash experiments.
 Amorphous Ge and amorphous Si are chosen as the subject for this study because of their potentially anomalous vibrational properties in comparison to other amorphous solids \cite{pohl2002low}.
-Our nanoscale laser flash experiments have several advantages over other experimental tools for studying thermal transport.
-Conventional laser flash experiments only have a time resolution on the scale of milliseconds and cannot measure thin-films.
-Regular front/front time-domain thermoreflectance (TDTR) experiments or frequency-domain thermoreflectance (FDTR) only measure the temperature rise at the heating surface and don't provide information on the spatial distribution of the temperature-profile.
+The nanoscale laser flash experiments used in this study have several advantages over other experimental tools for studying thermal transport.
+Conventional laser flash experiments only have a time resolution on the scale of milliseconds and cannot measure thin-films \cite{parker1961flash}.
+Regular front/front time-domain thermoreflectance (TDTR) experiments \cite{paddock1986transient,cahill2004analysis} or frequency-domain thermoreflectance (FDTR) only measure the temperature rise at the heating surface and don't provide information on the spatial distribution of the temperature-profile.
+The nanoscale laser flash method used in the current study is similar to the picosecond laser flash technique used to study thin-films in Refs. \cite{taketoshi1999observation,taketoshi2001development,baba2009analysis,yagi2005analysis,oka2010thermophysical,baba2011development}.
+A difference in our approach and these prior picosecond laser flash studies is that we analyze the phase of the thermoreflectance signal, not just the amplitude.
+The phase of the signal provides information about transport at time-scales longer than the pump-probe delay time.\\

 \\ We find that the thermal resistance, $R_{th}$, of both amorphous Ge and Si scales nearly linearly with film thicknesses, $h$.
-The thermal resistance of the Ge film as a function of thickness is $R_{th} = 2.36h + 1.08 $ m$^2$K/W. The thermal resistance of amorphous Si film is $R_{th} = 1.69h + 2.5$ m$^2$K/W. The linear dependence of the film's thermal resistance on thickness suggests heat carriers with MFPs longer than 3 nm do no carry significant heat in amorphous Ge and Si prepared via RF sputtering at room temperature.
+The thermal resistance of the Ge film as a function of thickness is $R_{th} =$ 2.36 m-K/W$\times h+ 1.08 $ m$^2$-K/W. The thermal resistance of amorphous Si film is $R_{th} = 1.69$ m-K/W$\times h + 1.0$ m$^2$-K/W. The linear dependence of the film's thermal resistance on thickness suggests heat carriers with MFPs longer than 3 nm do not carry significant heat in amorphous Ge and Si prepared via RF sputtering at room temperature.
 Therefore, we conclude that diffusons are the primary heat-carrier in RF sputtered a-Ge and a-Si.